-The men stood around the large 36 inch color TV, encased in the fine wood finish of an expensive 1960’s television.
+The men stood around the large 36-inch color TV, encased in the fine wood finish of an expensive 1960’s television.
 They spoke a language that was indecipherable to me.
 Grunts and cheers.
 Screaming at the TV.
 “Ah, Christ, that was a terrible call.”
 “Go!
 Go!
 What’s the matter with you?”
 They spoke a raw angry tribal language I did not understand.
 The violence of their shouting frightened me.
 I was probably five or six years old.

-My visits to my uncles den while the men watched football were always short lived.
+My visits to my uncle’s den while the men watched football were always short-lived.
 The men never welcomed me into their world.
 They never tried to teach me the game.
-In truth teaching me football was my fathers job and he had failed.
+In truth teaching me football was my father’s job and he had failed.
 I am sure that Dad had tried to explain football to me, but I suspect it fell on deaf ears.
 I could not get my head around any sports topic and soon became bored.
 Even today when someone tries to explain football to me my mind begins to wander and I get anxious to talk about something else.

-In the den, the anger and rough physicality and force of the mens words as they watched football made me want to flee the room.
+In the den, the anger and rough physicality and force of the man’s words as they watched football made me want to flee the room.
 I felt like I did not belong there.
-The men made me unsure of myself with a certainty that there was something very wrong with me.
+The men made me unsure of myself with the certainty that there was something very wrong with me.
 I did not measure up to these men.
 Why was this world of men so foreign to me?
 It was my tribe and I should have been able to enter their circle and been a part of the event, but I was not.

 Football for me has been a symbol of all my failings as a boy growing up.
-In seventh grade I was made to play football in my schools after school sports program.
+In seventh grade, I was made to play football in my schools after school sports program.
 When the quarterback yelled hike, I would run and pray the ball never came to me.
 I had the most rudimentary understanding of the game and after one season was taken off the field and became someone who held the poles at the side of the field to mark the downs.
 If you understand football, you can see that even in my telling of my job holding the poles that I barely understand what I am describing.

 I did not know I was gay until I was fourteen years old.
-Growing up in the 1960’s there was no adult who could recognize my differences and celebrate them.
+Growing up in the 1960s there was no adult who could recognize my differences and celebrate them.
 I always felt bad for the many ways I did not measure up to other boys.
 All those painful years of feeling out of place, of feeling less than other boys, that I was somehow deeply flawed, left their mark.
 It was a very long time before I began to feel good about myself and who I was.

 The full healing only began to come about in the last five years as I made my first tentative steps out of the closet.
 Today I can look back with a perspective and understanding that eluded me just a few short years ago.
 I do not look back in anger, but I do look back with some sadness for how I was made to feel broken and different.
 The young men growing up today have the possibility to emerge as young gay men without the damage and wounds of my generation.
 There are smart parents out there today who can honor and cherish the differences in their sons that appear from a very young age.

 I still think football is a stupid sport.
 Football speaks to a level of violence and rage in men that is at odds with my heart and soul.
-Those painful family events at my aunt and uncles home left their mark.
-I was the outsider.
+Those painful family events at my aunt and uncle’s home left their mark.
+I was an outsider.
 Made to feel the black sheep of the family.
 The memory of those events is clearly etched in my brain.
 But I have also moved on.
 Grateful for the beautiful world of gay men and gay culture I inhabit today.
 And I look back with a perspective of increasing understanding and clarity.